-(6) Commissioner compensation.
-Commissioners shall receive a per diem of fifty dollars per day for days when the Commissioner is carrying out his or her duties as a member of the Commission, to be paid from the budget of the Commission.
+Section 37.
+Each Commissioner shall receive a per diem of fifty dollars per day for days when the Commissioner is carrying out duties as a member of the commission, to be paid from the budget of the commission.

-(7) Commission staff.
-The Commission shall have the power to hire staff and contract employees as necessary to carry out its duties and responsibilities.
+Section 38.
+The commission may employ staff and contract employees as necessary to carry out its duties and responsibilities.

-(8) Authority of the Commission.
-The Commission has primary responsibility for the impartial, effective administration and implementation of this Act, including:
+Section 39.
+The commission has primary responsibility for the impartial, effective administration and implementation of this Act, including: